NagaRaj2314/SentimentalAnalysis/README.md

 # SentimentalAnalysis
-this project will take the feedbacks through web dynamically and perform the sentimental analysis
+this project will take the feedbacks from the users through web dynamically and perform the sentimental analysis according to their feedbacks